-All these years since the ROC stand down makes it difficult to find photographs of the surface features of a nuclear monitoring post in a state of readiness.
-Malcolm Sayers has kindly allowed me to use these photographs of his model to illustrate the salient points.
+All these years since the ROC stand down makes it difficult to find clear photographs of the surface features of a nuclear monitoring post in a state of readiness.
+Malcolm Sayers has kindly allowed me to use these photographs of his model to illustrate the salient points of a typical R.O.C.
+Post as it would have been at stand down in 1991.

 This is a typical view of the exterior of a ROC monitoring post ready for action.
 A locked entrance hatch leads to a 20 ft vertical ladder down to an underground chamber 7ft x 16ft x 7ft high.
 The main room houses the observers, their instruments and welfare facilities.
 A chemical toilet is located in a small room at the bottom of the ladder.
 Conditions were very primitive, there was no running water, gas or mains electric.

 The only communications with the outside world is the loud speaker intercom device, connected to UKWMO Group HQ and the other posts within the cluster.
 There was no other means of two way communication as there wasn't a telephone provided.
 The post had a Warning Receiver to receive instructions when to sound the hand operated siren or maroon.
 The designated master post in each cluster had a radio for a backup to the landline intercom device.

 When not in a state of readiness the radiac tube cover and Bomb Power Indicator (BPI) baffle were removed and replaced by blanking plates.
 The Ground Zero Indicator (GZI) camera was unbolted and stored inside the post.
 The pump-up aerial mast was deflated and stored in the ladder shaft.